mapeveri/django-musette/roadmap.rst

 2. [X] Issue #43 Likes to topic and comment
 3. [X] Issue #73 Add translations in Italian
 4. [X] Issue #75 In profile show last topics of a user
+5. [X] Issue #76 Improve permission moderators forum
-5. [ ] Issue #17 Add message private between users
+6. [ ] Issue #17 Add message private between users
-6. [ ] If errors are found in the previous version.
+7. [ ] If errors are found in the previous version.
 They will be arranged